ansys/pyansys-geometry/doc/source/user_guide/primitives.rst

 The default working plane is XY with ``(0,0)`` as the origin.

-If you create 2D objects in the plane, PyGeometry converts it to the global coordinate system so that the 2D feature executes as expected.
+If you create 2D objects in the plane, PyGeometry converts it to the global coordinate system so that the 2D feature executes as expected:

 .. code:: python